Use string as random seed in R

 , and 12345

-and then picked the best one.
-To that person I said that all my papers and my PhD thesis have used 12345
+and then picked the best one!
+My response was simple: all my papers and my PhD thesis have used 12345

-and they are all publicly available, so they can go and check.
-But wouldn't it be more convenient and easier to trust if were we be able to use a string (e.g our first name or full name) as the random seed?
-Unfortunately, and yet logically, R only accepts an integer as the random seed.
+and they are all publicly available, so they can simply go and check :) .
+But wouldn't it be more convenient and easier to trust the preson and the project if were we be able to use a string (e.g our first name or full name) as the random seed?
+Unfortunately, and yet logically, R only accepts an integer as the seed for random number genetion.
 This was my motivation to start looking for a way to use my name as the random seed.

-So thefirst thing we need to do is to find a way to convert string.
-There are many ways we can achieve this.
+So the first thing we need to do is to find a way to convert string.
+There are many ways to achieve this.
 There are two ways that comes to mind:

 - convert each character to its index.
 For example